warwick358/GlowbitmarqueeTutorial/marqeu.md

 ```
 ## Step 4
 In this step we will set the brightness to 50%.
 We will go to the "more" tab
-under the "neopixal" tab and select the "setBrightness" block.
+under the "neopixal" tab and select the "setBrightness" block change the number to 50.

 ```blocks